Low Testosterone Overview

 According to endocrinology society, men should not take testosterone treatment especially for men who already have prostate cancer because it may encourage cancer to spread.

 Excess of Red Blood Cells

 One of the main function of testosterone is to help stimulate the body’s production of red blood cells.
-However, too many red blood cells in the blood stream can make blood thicker.
-And this may lead to form blood clots and such clots can cause stroker and heart attack.
+However, too many red blood cells in the bloodstream can make blood thicker.
+And this may lead to forming blood clots and such clots can cause stroker and heart attack.

 Without a doubt, testosterone is essential for producing healthy sperm cells.
 However, increasing testosterone level with injections, gels, patches, or other modalities of therapies signals the body to switch off production of another hormone, which is necessary for sperm production.
 If you plan to expand your family in the near future, you may postpone testosterone therapy.